repobee/repobee/docs/install.rst

 Option 1: Install from PyPi with `pip`
 --------------------------------------

-The latest release of repomate is on PyPi, and can thus be installed as usual with pip.
+The latest release of Repomate is on PyPi, and can thus be installed as usual with pip.
 I strongly discourage system-wide pip installs (e.g. ``sudo pip install <package>``), as this may land you with incompatible packages in a very short amount of time.
 A per-user install can be done like this:

 1. Execute ``python3 -m pip install --user repomate`` to install the package.
 2. Run ``repomate -h`` to verify that you can find the script.
-   - If that doesn't work, the repomate script can't be found. try ``python3 -m repomate.main -h`` to run the main module of repomate (which is all the repomate script does anyway).
+   - If that doesn't work, the ``repomate`` script can't be found. try ``python3 -m repomate.main -h`` to run the main module of Repomate (which is all the ``repomate`` script does anyway).

 .. important::

     A ``--user`` install will perform a local install for the current user.
 Any scripts will be installed in a user-local bin directory.
-If this directory is not on your path (which it often is not by default), you will not be able to run the repomate (however, ``python -m repomate.main`` should still work). pip should issue a warning about this, including the path to the local bin directory.
+If this directory is not on your path (which it often is not by default), you will not be able to run the ``repomate`` script (however, ``python -m repomate.main`` should still work). pip should issue a warning about this, including the path to the local bin directory.
 To resolve the problem, add the local bin directory to your $PATH variable.

 .. _clone repo: